SUSTAINABILITY

 All of our products maintain the unique environmental benefits of Industrial Hemp.

-• Industrial hemp is a naturally drought-resistant plant, so it needs very little irrigation and can be planted in agro-climatic zones that are not recommended for other food crops.
+- Industrial hemp is a naturally drought-resistant plant, so it needs very little irrigation and can be planted in agroclimatic zones that are not recommended for other food crops.

-• This highCO2 absorption capacity, added to the fact that it is a non-fossil raw material and does not come from forestry plantations, helps to reduce the carbon footprint of those companies that introduce our products in their production chain, regardless of the final product and the sector.
+- This great CO2 absorption capacity, added to the fact that it is a non-fossil raw material and it does not come from forest plantations, helps to reduce the carbon footprint of those companies that introduce our products into their production chain, whatever the final product area could be.

 Green & Growth® LignoCellulosic Fibers